Best Chocolate Chip Cookies (Soft, Chewy, No Mixer)

 • 1 teaspoon pure vanilla extract

-• 1/2 teaspoon salt (only add if using unsalted butter)
+• ½ teaspoon salt (skip if using salted butter)

 Instructions

 • MELT BUTTER AND SUGARS: In medium pot, melt butter over medium heat.
 Add sugars.
 Remove from heat and stir until mixture is smooth, about 2 minutes.
-Let cool on stove or put in fridge to cool for 5 minutes.
+Let cool on stove or put in fridge to cool for 5 minutes before adding eggs.

 • ADD LIQUIDS: Stir in egg, egg yolk and vanilla.